Technigo/project-music-releases-vite/instructions.md

 ## Requirements

-- Your app should have components
+- DONE!!
+Your app should have components
-- Your page should look as close as possible to the design provided.
+- DONE!!
+Your page should look as close as possible to the design provided.
-- You should display the following for each album:
+- DONE!!
+You should display the following for each album:
-  - album cover image
+  - DONE!! album cover image
-  - album name
+  - DONE!! album name
-  - the name of each artist involved with a comma between
+  - DONE!! the name of each artist involved with a comma between
-- Hover effects:
+- DONE!!
+Hover effects:
-  - When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
+  - DONE!!
+When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
-  - When you hover over the play button, it should grow (see the design sketch)
+  - DONE!!
+When you hover over the play button, it should grow (see the design sketch)
-  - Hovering an artist name or an album name should match the design sketch
+  - DONE!!
+Hovering an artist name or an album name should match the design sketch
-- When you click on the album, it should link to the album's external url in the data
+- DONE!!
+When you click on the album, it should link to the album's external url in the data
-- When you click on an artist, it should link to the artist's external url in the data
+- DONE!!
+When you click on an artist, it should link to the artist's external url in the data
-- Your page should be responsive:
+- DONE!!
+Your page should be responsive:
-  - showing 4 albums per row on desktop
+  - DONE!! showing 4 albums per row on desktop
-  - 2 per row on tablet
+  - DONE!!
+2 per row on tablet
-  - 1 per row on mobile.
+  - DONE!!
+1 per row on mobile.

 ## Stretch goals